Kangaroo Point Cliffs: History

 The Kangaroo Point Cliffs were created by convicts mining the volcanic rock or ignimbrite or welded tuff which form the cliffs.
 These lavas and pyroclastic rocks were deposited in the Triassic Period about 230 million years ago and filled an ancient river valley.
-These rocks were known as porphyry and later became known as the geological unit called the Brisbane tuff.
+These rocks were known colloquially but incorrectly as porphyry and later became known as the geological unit called the Brisbane tuff.

 Records indicate that it was Captain Patrick Logan, commandant of the Moreton Bay penal settlement, who first opened a quarry to supply stone to his building works as early as 1826.
 Those structures still standing today include The Old Windmill and the Commissariat Store.

 From 1842, the quarry was rented to private stonemasons (including John Petrie, later the first Mayor of Brisbane) until it was taken over by the Brisbane Municipal Council in 1860.
 It continued to supply stone as sailing ballast for ships.
 The Rector of St Mary's Church above the quarry believed this was a wasteful use of the stone and convinced the Queensland Colonial Government to take over control, which it did in 1864.

 In the 1880s, the government developed coal wharves along the southern end of the cliffs.
 They were serviced by a rail line and siding until the wharf was demolished in 1974.
 A marine defence depot was built at the foot of the northern end of the cliffs.
 It was used for storage and as a training facility.
 One of the buildings used by the depot remains today as the Naval Stores Museum.

 Stone from the quarry was used to line parts of the Brisbane River with walls, for the Manly Boat Harbour and at the new Port of Brisbane.
 The quarry finally closed in 1976.